davidfowl/aspnetvnextwebapiapp/Generations.md

 PCLCrypto/1.0.80/ref/dotnet5.1/PCLCrypto.dll
 ```

 The `ref` folder is used to tell the compiler what assembly should be used for compilation.
-The generation should be chosen to cover all of the specific platforms in the package.
+The .NET Standard Platform should be chosen to cover all of the specific platforms in the package.

 ### Guard rails (supports)
-In order to support platforms that implement a subset of the reference assemblies in a generation, guard rails were introduced to help class library authors predict where their libraries will run.
+In order to support platforms that implement a subset of the reference assemblies in a .NET Standard Platform version, guard rails were introduced to help class library authors predict where their libraries will run.
 As an example, we introduce a new platform **.NET Banana 1.0**. **.NET Banana 1.0** did not implement the `System.AppContext` reference assembly.
-Class libraries authors targeting generation 5.4 need to know that their package may not work on **.NET Banana 1.0**.
+Class libraries authors targeting .NET Standard Platform version 5.4 need to know that their package may not work on **.NET Banana 1.0**.

 ```JSON
 {